chkware/chkware.github.io/docs/setup/setup-cli-dev.md

 title: Console tool developer setup
 ---

-### Local development environment setup for *CHKware* cli toolbox
+### Local development environment setup for *CHKware* cli tool

-Make sure you are doing following to develop `chk` cli toolbox in your machine.
+Make sure you are doing following to develop `chk` cli tool in your machine.

 #### Prerequisite: